testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

     highlight: ["equals \"delectus", "equals 200", "__\"delectus"]
 }

-Webtau captures everything that happens in a test:
+WebTau captures everything that happens in a test:
 * commands there were ran
 * assertions that were made (both passed and failed)
 * values that were checked (`__` in the console output)

-After tests run, webtau generates rich HTML report with all the captured data.
-We are going to look at the reports in details later, for now here is a screenshot of a report of the tests we are going to write below.
+WebTau generates rich HTML report with all the captured data at the end tests run.
+We are going to look at the report in details later, for now here is a screenshot of a generated report based on the tests below.

 :include-image: game-store-report-http-call.png {scaleRatio: 0.5}